DmitriyStepanov601/AlgorithLi/README.md

 | reduction of generation efficiency   | high memory requirements       |

 Summing up, I would like to highlight the following conclusions that all the presented algorithms clearly show the various possibilities of constructing mazes.

+## Description of the wave algorithm operation
+The wave algorithm is an algorithm that allows you to find the minimum path in a graph.
+The breadth-first search algorithm is at the heart of this method.
+Basically, the wave algorithm is used to find the shortest path in the graph, in general, it finds only its length.

+The purpose of the wave algorithm (like most other algorithms) is the task of laying or finding a path on the map between the starting and ending point (cell).

+The description of the wave algorithm can be read in more detail at this link: http://orionxl.ru/volnovoj-algoritm.html